 All the mini succulent pots are from a combination of Ikea and Amazon.
 I bought a bunch and sprinkled them throughout the nursery on all of the shelves.

 The shelves above the nightstand were actually handmade by my husband, but they sell similar ones on Amazon.
 The giant sloth stuffed animal was a gift, sold at Target.
-Also here you can see the hanging planter really well.
-I worried it would get in the way but it hasn’t been an issue!
+Here you can see the hanging planter really well.
+I worried it would get in the way, but it hasn’t been an issue!

 Here is a closeup of my lampshade from Ikea (I got it in 2007), and the white noise machine we use.
 You can also see a globe on top of the bookshelf.
 I painted it myself, but learned how thanks to the “globe painting workshop” from Kayla Weber Art!

 This shows the green “felt ball garland” that I attached to the top of the bookshelf.
 I really recommend these for adding cute pops of color to a baby’s room!
 The shop where I bought them lets you customize and mix the colors you want.

 Here you can see the sloth mobile I have hanging above the changing pad, which sits atop a plain white dresser.
 I did this rather than buying a specific “changing table” so that it can be useful as my son gets older.

 My friend crocheted this for me as a shower gift.
 She purchased the pattern from Etsy.
 This is of course adorable, and I have it hanging above the closet in the sloth nursery.